Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Surfshark, ExpressVPN, and NordVPN all offer dedicated IPs, although they do cost extra.

-Given the additional subscription cost, we only recommend buying a dedicated IP if you’re only interested in accessing one foreign content catalog.
+Given that added cost, I’d only buy a dedicated IP if you’re only interested in reliable access to a single foreign content catalog.

 5. Get a Better VPN

-Most often your Disney+ issues come from using the wrong VPN since many VPNs don’t work with Disney+.
+More often than not, your Disney+ trouble comes from using the wrong VPN since many VPNs don’t work with Disney+.

 Some VPN companies don’t prioritize unblocking streaming services, while others lack the technology and resources to bypass aggressive geo-restrictions.